openaudible/openaudible/README.md

 #### Notes

 Running with -ea to alert you of assertion failures is recommended for debugging.
-We use a lot of "asserts" to help identify problems.
+We use "asserts" to help identify problems.

 Enter that into the VM Arguments on your debugger/run dialog if using an IDE.